CodeMascotClub/settings-api/README.md

 Copyright (c) 2017 Khan M Rashedun-Naby, TheDramatist, rnaby

-Good news, this plugin is free for everyone!
+Good news, this library is free for everyone!
 Since it's released under the [MIT License](LICENSE) you can use it free of charge on your personal or commercial website.

 ## Contribution